cdeanj/nextflow-tychus/README.md

 Prokka Options
 --------------
-We allow users to annotate contigs using specific BLAST databases.
+We allow users to annotate contigs using BLAST specific databases.
 To do this, you must specify both the `genus` and `species` parameters.
 The default annotation method is to not use a BLAST specific database.
 ```
 $ nextflow run assembly.nf -profile assembly --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fastq.gz" --genus Listeria --species monocytogenes
 ```

 Database Options
 ----------------
-If you would like to specify an alternative `reference`, `virulence`, `plasmid` or `resistance` database than the ones already provided, you can do that as well.
+If you would like to specify an alternative `reference`, `virulence`, `plasmid` or `resistance` database than the ones provided, you can do that as well.
 ```
 $ nextflow run alignment.nf -profile alignment --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fastq.gz" --ref_db "path/to/your/reference/db/ref.fa" --vf_db "path/to/your/virulence/db/vf.fa" --plasmid path/to/your/plasmid/db/plasmid.fa --amr_db path/to/your/resistance/db/resistance.fa
 ```

 Other Options
 -------------
-By now you should be familiar with how to specify the various options provided by each module.
 Here are some more options.
 The `threads` parameter allows you to control how many threads each process will use.
 By default, this value is set to 1.
 The `output` directory allows you to specify where outputs will be stored.
 The default directory depends on which module you are using.
 When running the `alignment` module, results will be saved to a directory called `tychus_alignment_output`.
 When running the `assembly` module, results will be saved to a directory called `tychus_assembly_output`.
 ```
 $ nextflow run <module-name> -profile <profile-name> --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fastq.gz" --threads 4 --output dir
 ```